 It wasn’t until I hit 29 years old and met a mentor who challenged me to keep doing things I liked (with no ulterior motive) that I finally started to gradually wean myself off of this tendency.

 I highly recommend that you try it yourself.
-Just do something – anything – that makes you happy.
+Just do something – anything – that you love, that speaks to your soul and makes you happy.

 Enjoy the little things that life offers.

 Believe it or not, it offers a lot.

 A few more things you can do to help yourself find peace by decluttering your mind: